vinit-desai/expertiza/setup/Development.md

 Expertiza Development Environment
 =================================

-## Follow these steps to set up Expertiza on your VCL image:
+Follow the instructions below to configure the Expertiza development environment on your VCL image:

+## Setting Up Expertiza
-1. Reserve the VCL Image, `CSC-517 Expertiza Development Environment`
+1. Reserve the `CSC-517 Expertiza Development Environment` VCL Image.

 2. Copy the `/root/setup_expertiza.sh` script to your home directory.